rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 > in the section on motivation or rationale in this or subsequent RFCs.
 > The section merely provides additional information.

+With the addition of the `version` key in the patches section, one can more clearly specify on which the version something should be patched, a future RFC could allow that key on top of the `path` or `git` keys in the patch section, and that would override what is found when resolving the `path` or `git` sources.
+It would make the process more intuitive for users trying to use the patch section in general.

-Future possibilites related to this are mostly tooling, such as Cargo addon softwares that automates the patchfile creation and Cargo project file manipulations.
+Future possibilites related to this are mostly tooling, such as Cargo addon softwares that automates the patchfile creation and Cargo project file manipulations would help users to utilize this featur.

-There could even be something similar to github gists, where users could share common patches and workflows to popular crates, that help them in their software development.

-Other than that, I cannot think of anything.